code-computerlove/structured-engineering-coaching/03-inversion-of-control/03-inversion-of-control.md

 This class has a 'concrete' dependency on the file system, and the FTP server.

-But what if we want to read from a zip file instead? or write to an HTTP server?.
+But what if we want to read from a zip file instead? or write to an HTTP server?

 Two possible refactoring options: